Categories

 Reconsidering Sacred Sexuality

-Maybe she Really was a prostitute!
+An unthinkable question: Maybe She really was a prostitute!

 For centuries, Mary Magdalene was branded a "prostitute" by Christian tradition—a label officially disavowed by the Catholic Church only in 1969.
 But what if there's more to this story?
 What if Mary Magdalene's connection to sexuality wasn't about sin but about sacred tradition?